Astronomical radio source: History

-In 1932, American physicist and radio engineer Karl Jansky detected radio waves coming from an unknown source in the center of our galaxy.
+In 1932, American physicist and radio engineer Karl Jansky detected radio waves coming from an unknown source in the center of the Milky Way galaxy.
 Jansky was studying the origins of radio frequency interference for Bell Laboratories.
 He found "...a steady hiss type static of unknown origin", which eventually he concluded had an extraterrestrial origin.
 This was the first time that radio waves were detected from outer space.
 The first radio sky survey was conducted by Grote Reber and was completed in 1941.
-In the 1970s, some stars in our galaxy were found to be radio emitters, one of the strongest being the unique binary MWC 349.
+In the 1970s, some stars in the Milky Way were found to be radio emitters, one of the strongest being the unique binary MWC 349.

-Sources: solar system
+Sources: Solar System

 The Sun

 As the nearest star, the Sun is the brightest radiation source in most frequencies, down to the radio spectrum at 300 MHz (1 m wavelength).
 When the Sun is quiet, the galactic background noise dominates at longer wavelengths.
 During geomagnetic storms, the Sun will dominate even at these low frequencies.